bdero/rust-examples/README.md

 -------------------

 The `watch.py` script in the root of this repository can be used to listen for and recompile Rust files and run them on change detection.
 This allows for rapidly testing features of the language, since the Rust compiler often errors on incorrect code, even for issues much deeper than invalid syntax.

+*Note: The watcher will fail to compile some things, such as examples involving library building.*

 Here's how to use it: